Kevin Keegan's Player Manager: Gameplay

 Misawa Cup features all 48 teams that are in the game.
 The 16 Division 1 clubs get byes to the last 32, while the Division 2 & 3 teams battle out for the remaining 16 spaces.
 This is a knockout competition which also features replays and a Wembley Final Premier Cup.
 This only features all 32 teams in Division 1 & 2.
 It's a straight knockout but it's over 2 legs (Apart from the final) and Away goals always count double.
 Again this features a Wembley final.

-The game has features like training, scouting and newspaper reports; one-field positions associated are associated with unique colours.
+The game has features like training, scouting and newspaper reports; on-field positions are associated with unique colours.

 Reception

 Power Unlimited gave the game a rating of 80% in their January 1994 issue.
 Consoles Plus rated the game with a score of 71% back in May 1994 while German video game magazine Total! gave it a score of 4.25 out of 6.